Aigle Azur: After 2001

 On 23 November 2011, Aigle Azur opened a new regular route to Mali.

-In July 2012, Aigle Azur opened a route between Paris Orly and Moscow Vnukovo.
-To accelerate its growth strategy and expand its network into the long-haul sector, on 23 October 2012 Aigle Azur announced that the Chinese conglomerate HNA Group had bought shares, leaving HNA Group (notably the owner of Hainan Airlines, Hong Kong Airlines, China West Airlines, Lucky Air, Tianjin Airlines, and Hong Kong Express) as the owner of 48% of Aigle Azur's capital.
-Thus the company was owned by Weaving Group, Lu Azur and the HNA Group.
-On 18 December 2012, Aigle Azur and Corsair International signed a commercial partnership agreement to harmonise their respective networks in order to enhance their passenger connections at Paris Orly.
+In July 2012, Athe air carrier opened a route between Paris Orly and Moscow Vnukovo.
+To accelerate the growth strategy and expand the network into the long-haul sector, on 23 October 2012 Aigle Azur announced that the Chinese conglomerate HNA Group had bought shares, leaving HNA Group (already the owner of Hainan Airlines, Hong Kong Airlines, China West Airlines, Lucky Air, Tianjin Airlines, and Hong Kong Express) as the owner of 48% of the capital.
+Consequentially the company was owned by Weaving Group, Lu Azur and the HNA Group.
+On 18 December of that same year, Aigle Azur and Corsair International signed a commercial partnership agreement to harmonise their respective networks in order to enhance the passenger connections at Paris Orly airport.
 Aigle Azur and Corsair were then both able to make the most of their geographic deployments by cross-selling tickets each to their own customers, and in doing so generating additional revenues^{5}.
 By 2014, Aigle Azur was the second-largest French airline after Air France, and ahead of Air Austral and Corsair International, and employed 1,400 people^{6}.
-The company was mainly competing with Air France, Air Algérie, EasyJet and TAP Air Portugal.
 In 2015, it opened connecting flights between Marseille and Dakar, then Lyon and Dakar, followed by a route to Conakry in 2016.

-In 2017, Weaving Group sold the remaining 32% of its shares to David Neeleman (who was known to be involved with Azul Brazilian Airlines and TAP Air Portugal, and previously had ties to JetBlue)^{7}, thereby withdrawing from the company.
-At the request and with the support of the three Aigle Azur shareholders HNA Group, David Neeleman, and Lu Azur, Frantz Yvelin was named CEO of Aigle Azur^{8}, becoming the third entrepreneur to lead the company.
-Frantz Yvelin previously founded L'Avion in 2006 (now Openskies) and La Compagnie in 2013.
-2017 also saw the launch of routes to Beirut, Berlin Tegel, and Moscow Domodedovo, and two Airbus A330 aircraft were ordered for the launch of long-haul flights.
+In 2017, Weaving Group sold the remaining 32% of its shares to David Neeleman (who was known to be involved with Azul Brazilian Airlines and TAP Air Portugal, and previously had ties to JetBlue)^{7}.
+At the request and with the support of the three shareholders, Frantz Yvelin was named CEO^{8}, becoming the third entrepreneur to lead the company.
+In 2006 Frantz Yvelin previously had founded L'Avion (now Openskies) and, in 2013, La Compagnie.
+The year 2017 also saw the launch of routes to Beirut, Berlin Tegel, and Moscow Domodedovo, and two Airbus A330 aircraft were ordered for the expected long-haul flights.